yinguobing/arcface/README.md

 python3 train.py --epochs=4 --batch_size=192
 ```

 Training checkpoints can be found in directory `checkpoints`.
-There is also another directory `model_scout` containing the `best`(max accuracy) model checkpoint.
-This happens automatically.
+There is also another directory `model_scout` containing the best(max accuracy) model checkpoint.
+You get this feature for free.

 ### Resume training
 Once the training was interrupted, you can resume it with the exact same command used for staring.
 The build in `TrainingSupervisor` will handle this situation automatically, and load the previous training status from the latest checkpoint.